 Our Board plans for chief executive officer succession and reviews senior management selection and succession planning to facilitate the orderly functioning and transition of management.
 The Compensation Committee periodically reviews and discusses succession plans for senior management positions, including our leadership pipeline and talent strategies.
-Directors also become familiar with potential successors for key positions through various other means, including presentations at meetings.
+Directors also become familiar with potential successors for key positions through other means, such as presentations at meetings.